Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 # BDS-SDRSIM

-This project generates synthetic BeiDou B1I baseband samples for SDR experiments.
-Navigation data is read from a RINEX navigation file and converted into the binary subframe format required by receivers.
+BDS-SDRSIM generates synthetic BeiDou B1I baseband samples for software-defined radio experiments.
+It reads a RINEX navigation file, converts the ephemeris into standard subframes, and outputs complex I/Q samples ready for transmission.

 ## System Overview

-BDS‑SDRSIM parses BeiDou ephemeris from the RINEX navigation file, computes satellite positions and Doppler shifts for the requested start time and user location, and builds the B1I navigation subframes.
-Each enabled satellite channel spreads these bits with the appropriate PRN code.
-The 50 bps D1 navigation message is further modulated by the standard 20‑bit Neumann–Hoffman sequence so that the resulting signal matches the BeiDou B1I specification.
-Optionally a 500 bps D2 message without secondary coding can be interleaved every other millisecond.
-Finally the channels are summed to produce complex baseband samples ready for SDR playback.
+BDS‑SDRSIM parses BeiDou ephemeris from the RINEX navigation file and computes satellite geometry and Doppler for the requested start time and user position.
+It builds the B1I navigation subframes and spreads the bits with the appropriate PRN code on each channel.
+The 50 bps D1 message is modulated with the 20‑bit Neumann–Hoffman sequence so that the signal matches the BeiDou specification.
+All channels are then summed to produce complex baseband samples for SDR playback.
 The output is ready to be transmitted by an SDR.

 ## Detailed System Description